fayhj/use-voice-controlled-image-processing-software/README.md

 # use-voice-controlled-image-processing-software
  We use the speak to text sphinx4 tool to control the functionality of our software under netbeans

+## Unsip project (TNI_audi.zip) and add it onto Netbeans project areas
+## When open it on netbean you will see a project named "TraitementImageTps"
+That's good.
 ## Download sphinx4 tools using the following link:
 - <https://osdn.net/frs/g_redir.php?m=kent&f=cmusphinx%2Fsphinx4%2F1.0+beta6%2Fsphinx4-1.0beta6-bin.zip>
 or